 The roof of your house is one of the most important structural parts of your home.
 Without it, there wouldn’t be protection from natural weather elements.
-Many homeowners don’t realize that it is quite normal for a roof to wear out over time and become susceptible to damage which requires repair or replacement.
+Many homeowners don’t realize that it is quite normal for a roof to wear out over time and become susceptible to damage that requires repair or replacement.
 Therefore, as a Maryland homeowner, you need to be aware of the current state of your roof and determine whether you need a new one or not.

 Replacing a roof can be quite expensive and that’s why after noticing the first signs of roof damage or leaking, you should hire an expert roofer to assess the problem.
 There are a few who might decide to inspect the situation on their own but without enough expertise from a qualified Maryland roofing contractor, you might miss out on the most important signs.
 Here are a few pointers on what signs to look for to determine whether you need a new roof.